HaroonParvez/ecommerce-retail-analytics/README.md

 - [Limitations](#limitations)
 - [Author](#author)

+---

 ## Business Question

 **Where is this business's revenue most exposed to risk, and which product categories, products, and customer segments should be prioritised to manage that risk?**

-This is investigated from three angles, each corresponding to one dashboard page:
+The analysis examines this from three analytical perspectives:

-1. **Demand risk**: which categories and products combine high demand with high volatility, making them hardest to forecast and stock accurately (Page 2 & 3)
+1. **Demand risk:** which categories and products combine high demand with high demand variability, making demand more difficult to plan around.
-2. **Cancellation risk**: which categories see the largest share of orders cancelled, representing lost or reversed revenue (Python analysis)
-3. **Concentration risk**: how dependent the business is on a small number of customers or products, and what that means for revenue stability (Page 3)
+2. **Concentration risk:** how dependent revenue is on a relatively small number of customers or products.
+3. **Cancellation rate:** how cancellation rates vary across product categories, calculated separately in Python using the full transaction dataset.

+The first two perspectives form the main SQL and Power BI analysis, while cancellation rate is treated as a supplementary Python analysis because cancelled transactions are excluded from the cleaned dataset used downstream.

 ---